Bitcoin XT has a rich set of features. It's encouraged to explore RPC interface and the --help options.

 Some selected features of XT

 - Dynamic maximum block size by miner vote.
 Bitcoin XT implements BIP100, allowing the miners to adjust maximum block size limit after network needs.
 Read more about it and follow the votes at bip100.tech

 - Bandwidth limiting.
 Set limitations on upload and download bandwidth.
-This allows you to run a full node without it interfering with other internet services used on your network such as Netflix.
-It can also be configured to use as much bandwidth as available, but have a total usage cap over a time period.
+This allows you to run a full node without it interfering with other internet services used on your network.

 - Thin block relay.
 Bitcoin XT is the only client that supports both the XThin and Compact Block protocols.
 When running XT you will efficiently keep up with the blockchain.
 You will also help the network by effectively acting as a bridge between nodes that support either protocol, but not both.